Demysdcl/test-product-api/README.md

 * [Swagger](http://localhost:8080/swagger-ui.html) - Documentation & Testing

+It is needed to do the authentication.
+Pressed the button `Authorize` and inform username `wipro` and password `123`

 ## Files and Directories

 The project (a.k.a. project directory) has a particular directory structure.
 A representative project is shown below: